 When that someone stops at the crossroad, sighs, ponders and turns left their direction, the road is often blurred – let’s call it their blurred lines.
 Lines that just need a little direction.
 A few answers to ‘what happens now I’ve turned left’, or information that will clear the fuzzy haze that creates their blurred lines.

 The best advice I can give “arm yourself with information to know how to straighten the blurred lines”.
 Our offices in Brisbane and Toowoomba are on the first street to the left.
-Our initial consultations will arm you with family law advice you need so that next time you’re at a crossroad the only reason you will stop is because of the sign.
+Our initial consultations will arm you with family and divorce law advice you need so that next time you’re at a crossroad the only reason you will stop is because of the sign.